All different persistence (persist() method) storage level Spark/PySpark supports are available at

 Memory and Disk Storage level

 StorageLevel.MEMORY_AND_DISK is the default behavior of the DataFrame or Dataset.
 In this Storage Level, The DataFrame will be stored in JVM memory as deserialized objects.
-When required storage is greater than available memory, it stores some of the excess partitions into a disk and reads the data from disk when it required.
+When required storage is greater than available memory, it stores some of the excess partitions into a disk and reads the data from the disk when required.
 It is slower as there is I/O involved.

 Serialize in Memory and Disk